ch4zm/interesting-blaseball-games/Readme.md

 ## Future work

-* Build other one-off tools
+* Build other one-off tools to do the following:

 * Explore the 3-game series